Quebec Bulldogs: National Hockey Association

-National Hockey League and the move to Hamilton 1917–1925
+National Hockey League and the move to Hamilton, 1917–1925

 The Bulldogs, along with the Montreal Canadiens, Montreal Wanderers and Ottawa Senators, were frustrated with Toronto Blueshirts owner Eddie Livingstone's acrimonious dealings.
 However, they discovered that the league constitution did not allow them to simply vote Livingstone out.
 Instead, the four clubs joined in founding the National Hockey League in 1917, and did not invite Livingstone to join them.
 Quebec's long-time manager Mike Quinn had retired due to ill health.
 The other directors of the Bulldogs were unable to get enough financing to make the move to the NHL—no small consideration given that Quebec City was by far the smallest market in the league.
 They opted to suspend operations for the league's inaugural season.
 To balance out the schedule, the remaining three clubs granted a temporary franchise to the Toronto Arena Company, the direct ancestors of today's Toronto Maple Leafs.

 In 1918, the franchise was sold in principle to Percy Quinn.
 Quinn's actual intent was to use the Bulldogs to help resurrect the NHA.
 However, the other owners called Quinn's bluff by demanding a firm commitment to ice a team in the NHL for the 1918–19 season.
-When Quinn refused to do so, the NHL canceled the franchise.
-When no other Quebec-based group came forward, the Bulldogs sat out the 1918–19 season as well.
+When Quinn refused to do so, the NHL canceled the franchise leaving Quebec City without a team for the 1918–19 season.

 In May 1919, NHL president Calder and Mike Quinn made efforts to return Quebec to the league.
 Calder suggested that Quinn apply to the league for a new franchise.
 On December 2, 1919, the NHL approved the application of the Quebec Athletic Club for an NHL franchise.
 Newspapers at the time now referred to the team as the Quebec Athletics rather than Bulldogs.